pswart/Esp8266MqttTemperature/README.md

   -  Upload Speed: 115200
   -  Programmer: Arduino as ISP

-Update connection.h with your wifi SSID and password, and MQTT broker host name.
+Update connection.h with your wifi SSID and password, and MQTT broker host name or IP address.